App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 When it comes to thinking about refinancing, you likely think about your mortgage.
 What may not typically spring to mind for many people is refinancing their car loan, but it may be an idea worth exploring.When you refinance an auto loan, you pay off your old car loan with a new one, often from a new lender.
-The new loan may have better interest rates or a loan term that lets you lower your monthly payments.But, as with all things financial, it’s a good idea to weigh the advantages and disadvantages of any car refinance you're thinking about making.
+The new loan may have better interest rates or a loan term that lets you lower your monthly payments.But, as with all things financial, it’s a good idea to weigh the advantages and disadvantages of any car refinance you’re thinking about making.
+Below we highlight pros and cons of refinancing a car.

 The Pros of Refinancing a Car Loan

 Learn how to refinance auto loans — if you decide to go in that direction.
-Here are some of the potential benefits.
+Here are some of the potential benefits:

 Lower Interest Rate and/or Monthly Payments